jMotif/SAX/README.md

 #### Citing this work:

-If you are using this implementation for you academic work, please cite our [Grammarviz 2.0 paper](http://link.springer.com/chapter/10.1007/978-3-662-44845-8_37):
+If you are using this implementation for you academic work, please cite our [Grammarviz 3.0 paper](http://link.springer.com/chapter/10.1007/978-3-662-44845-8_37):

-[[Citation]](https://raw.githubusercontent.com/jMotif/SAX/master/citation.bib) Senin, P., Lin, J., Wang, X., Oates, T., Gandhi, S., Boedihardjo, A.P., Chen, C., Frankenstein, S., Lerner, M.,  [*GrammarViz 2.0: a tool for grammar-based pattern discovery in time series*](http://csdl.ics.hawaii.edu/techreports/2014/14-06/14-06.pdf), ECML/PKDD Conference, 2014.
+[[Citation]](https://raw.githubusercontent.com/jMotif/SAX/master/citation.bib) Senin, P., Lin, J., Wang, X., Oates, T., Gandhi, S., Boedihardjo, A.P., Chen, C., Frankenstein, S.,  [*GrammarViz 3.0: Interactive Discovery of Variable-Length Time Series Patterns*](https://github.com/csdl/techreports/blob/master/techreports/2017/17-04/17-04.pdf), ACM Trans.
+Knowl.
+Discov.
+Data, February 2018.

 #### an alternative solution for recurrent and anomalous patterns detection:
 If you are interested in more advance techniques for time series pattern discovery -- the one which allows to discover recurrent and anomalous patterns of *variable length* -- please check out our new tool called [GrammarViz 2.0](http://grammarviz2.github.io/grammarviz2_site/index.html).
 Based on symbolic discretization, Grammatical Inference, and algorithmic (i.e., Kolmogorv complexity) this new approach facilitates linear-time variable length motifs discovery and orders of magnitude faster than HOT-SAX discords discovery (but exactness is not guaranteed).